guyrenny/guyrenny-coralogix-azure/modules/storagequeue/README.md

-# blobstorage
+# storagequeue

-Manage the function app which reads logs from `Blobs` in your account storage and sends them to your *Coralogix* account.
+Manage the function app which reads logs from `storagequeue` and sends them to your *Coralogix* account.

 ## Pre-requisites

 A Resource Group and Storage Account to be used by your Function App must be provided as inputs to the Terraform module.

-The Blob Container must be pre-existing.
-The Storage Account associated with the Blob Container must be configured for Public Access.
+The StorageQueue to be monitored must be pre-existing.
+The Storage Account associated with the StorageQueue must be configured for Public Access.

 ## Usage